 - HIVE® technology prevents pain points and promotes healthy sleep styles

-The Triangulex™ material comes into play to offer zoned support.
-The foam near the midsection of this layer feels a bit firmer to offer extra support for your torso; this prevents you from sinking too far in the mattress.
+Triangulex™ comes into play to offer zoned support.
+The foam near the midsection of this layer feels a bit firmer to offer extra support for your torso.
 Around your shoulders and hips, this layer has triangle-shaped cutouts to offer better contouring.
-These cutouts also boost this layers breathability, preventing heat build-up.
-This technology is perfect for side sleepers because it prevents pains in your shoulders and hips in addition to offering better spinal support.
+These cutouts also boost this layer’s breathability, preventing heat build-up.
+Triangulex™ technology is perfect for side sleepers because it prevents pain in your shoulders and hips in addition to offering better spinal support.

 The second layer of the Zoma Sports Mattress is dense Reactiv™ foam— a latex-like poly-foam offering reinforced support.
-Reactiv™ is designed to feel more responsive than memory foam, so it offers all the cushioning comfort while still feeling bouncy.
+Reactiv™ is designed to feel more responsive than memory foam, so it offers cushioning comfort while still feeling bouncy.
 This layer holds you more “on top of” the mattress and prevents uncomfortable sinkage.
-It also increases the overall “bounce” of the bed, making it easier to adjust sleeping positions or climb in and out of bed.
+It also increases the overall “bounce” of the bed, making it easier to adjust sleeping positions.

-The Zoma Sports Mattress comes with a 100-night sleep trial.
+The Zoma Sports Mattress comes with a 100-night sleep trial, too.

 Zoma Sports Mattress Highlights